nonsensicalthinking/planttracker/README.md

 * Desktop implementation for managing plants

 __IMPORTANT__:
-Android Oreo required.
+* Android Oreo required.
 Once I am closer to 1.0 I will work to lower the minimum API level.
-For a short period of time, installations of updates may clear current plant data or tracker settings.
+* For a short period of time, installations of updates may clear current plant data or tracker settings.
+I am sorry!
+Fixing this is a priority!!